keremoktar/keremoktar.github.io/docs/README.md

 Like many, my research is motivated by my past.
 I left Turkey to study in the U.S because I thought it was collapsing economically and losing its democratic, secular values (this turned out to be [true](https://www.brookings.edu/articles/the-rise-and-fall-of-liberal-democracy-in-turkey-implications-for-the-west/)).
 Participating in the Gezi Park [protests](https://en.wikipedia.org/wiki/Gezi_Park_protests) made me acutely aware of the importance of dissent---and our remarkable, violent capacity for it.
 Since then, I have been trying to understand how and when others' beliefs influence ours.

 ## Feel free to contact me!
 At [surname][at]princeton[dot]edu with regards to my research / potential collaborations / mentorship / interviews - I love talking about science.

-You can also use the form below directly:
+Alternatively, use the form below directly:
 <html>
   <head>
       <script src="https://www.google.com/recaptcha/api.js?render=6Lc8hYcoAAAAACACR3N36SoQ7M8gWmlE7xAxpPsf"></script>